Shaping the future of Greater Manchester business with Stockport Vice-President role

 Stockport College is stepping up its bid to shape the future of business across the region following the appointment of Director Jane Keys as Vice-President for the town for Greater Manchester Chamber of Commerce.

-Jane’s manifesto was plucked from five candidates for the new role of VP, which will run for two years.
+Jane’s manifesto was plucked from five candidates for the new role of Vice President, which will run for two years.
 She shares the post with F1rst Commercial Recruitment’s Sharon Seville.

-The Director of Apprenticeships at Stockport and Trafford College said, “It’s a great honour and privilege to have been selected as one of the vice-presidents for GMCC.
+The Director of Apprenticeships at Stockport College said, “It’s a great honour and privilege to have been selected as one of the vice-presidents for GMCC.

 By providing regular opportunities for employers and curriculum leaders to meet, the College works to bridge skills gaps more efficiently and effectively.